Loydie16/Nutritional-Kiosk-Mobile-App/README.md

 ## Features

-- **Suggestion from AI**: Get personalized nutritional suggestions from an AI.
+- **View Suggestion from AI**: View the personalized nutritional suggestions from an AI.
 - **BMI Tracking**: Track your Body Mass Index to monitor your health.
 - **User-Friendly Interface**: Easy-to-use and intuitive design.